1 Thessalonians Chapter 4

 Although the word Rapture does not occur in the English Bible (the Latin Bible uses the verb here from which rapture derives), the idea is expressed in the words “caught up.”
 The Rapture is the first phase of Christ’s return, involving every Christian alive at the time.
 These Christians will be caught up to meet Him in the clouds, instantaneously receiving glorified bodies.

 “Caught up”: After the dead come forth, their spirits, already with the Lord (2 Cor.
 5:8; Phil.
 1:23), are now being joined to resurrected new bodies; the living Christians will be raptured, literally snatched away (John 10:28; Acts 8:39).
 This passage, along with (John 14:1-3), and (1 Cor.
 15:51-52), forms the biblical basis for “the Rapture” of the church.

 The time for the Rapture cannot be conclusively determined from this passage alone.
 However, when other texts such as (Rev. 3:10 and John 14:3), are consulted and compared to the texts about Christ’s coming in judgment (Matt.
 13:34-50; 24:29-44; Rev. 19:11-21), at the end of a 7 year tribulation, it has to be noted that there is a clear difference between the character of the “Rapture” in that there is no mention of any judgment, while the other texts feature judgment.

-So then, it is best to understand that the Rapture occurs at a time different from the coming of Christ of Christ in judgment.
+So then, it is best to understand that the Rapture occurs at a time different from the coming of Christ in judgment.
 Thus, the Rapture has been described as pre-tribulational, before the wrath of God unfolded in the judgments of (Rev 6-19).